TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI02-V2.md

     >Note: click on **Allow** for every Connect pop up.

-1. Then Type **Allow** in chat window, then you will get response from agent
+1. Type **Allow** in chat window, then you will get response from agent

     ![](../Sandbox-Environment-Guides/Images/agent1.png)